MicrosoftDocs/quantum-docs/articles/azure-quantum-job-costs.md

 ## Before you run: Estimate job cost

-Before running a job on actual quantum hardware, or a [quantum processing unit](xref:microsoft.quantum.target-profiles) (QPU), you can estimate how much it will cost to run.
+Before running a job on actual quantum hardware or a [quantum processing unit](xref:microsoft.quantum.target-profiles) (QPU), you can estimate how much it will cost to run.

 To estimate the cost of running a job on the QPU, use the `estimate_cost` Python method.
 The `currency_code` method will tell you the currency unit of the estimated cost.